Sign In / Sign Out

 • Learn about Transferring to ASU: Transfer

 STEP 2 Apply to ASU.
-Be sure to request that all of your official transcripts from high school (s) and college(s) be sent to the ASU Admissions Office.
+Be sure to request that all of your official transcripts from high school (s) and college(s) are sent to the ASU Admissions Office.
 Students are also responsible for sending their official test scores to the ASU Admissions Office (College Board-Advanced Placement (AP) exam scores, International Baccalaureate (IB) exams scores and CLEP exam scores).
 Only credit on official documents are appended to the official ASU record.

 STEP 4 Learn about the transfer credit evaluation process.